PhilippeMarcMeyer/FieldsLinker/README.md

 Given 2 lists : for instance one from a text import, the second listing the fields a db table

-the jquery plugin allos you to draw and save links between the 2 lists
+the jquery plugin allows you to draw and save links between the 2 lists

 My first jquery plug-in

+v0.2 :
+You can choose beetween an output with positions or names Colours can be re-defined and lines come in 2 flavours You may input somme links from a previous session Auto-detect feature helps you find part of the links (optional) Optional "Erase Links" button
+Works in Chrome, Chromium, Opera, Firefox and IE (9+)

-v0.01 : first commit : todo => parameters should not be necessary cellHeight,List1Width,canvasWidth,List2Width and should be calculated v0.1  : the lines are drawn while dragging over the canvas and the horizontal middle points of the cells are calculated no parameters anymore
+v0.1  : the lines are drawn while dragging over the canvas and the horizontal middle points of the cells are calculated no parameters anymore